-If your Firebox hardware fails during the warranty period, WatchGuard might replace it with an RMA (Return Merchandise Agreement) unit of the same model.
+If your Firebox hardware fails during the warranty period, WatchGuard might replace it with an RMA (Return Merchandise Authorization) unit of the same model.
 When you exchange a Firebox for an RMA replacement, WatchGuard Customer Care transfers the licenses from the original device serial number to the new device serial number.
 All the features that were licensed to the original device are transferred to the replacement device.

-Save the Configuration from the Original Firebox to a File
+Get the Configuration from the Original Firebox

 Use the Configuration File to Configure the Replacement Firebox